 The emergency fund is only available to you if monthly payments are made continuously and without interruption.
 If the payment method we have on file for you fails, you will lose access to your emergency fund.
-If you cancel your account, your will lose access to your fund.
+If you cancel your account, you will lose access to your fund.
 You can update your payment method here.

-- You may be required to provide proof of ownership of your pet in the form of a pet license or registration.
+You may be required to provide proof of ownership of your pet in the form of a pet license or registration.

-- Your emergency fund is non-transferable to other parties and their pets.
+Your emergency fund is non-transferable to other parties and their pets.
 Funds are non-transferable to the pet owner.

-Funds are restricted to a one-time pay-out regardless of the amount but up to $3,000
+Funds are restricted to a one-time pay-out regardless of the amount but up to $3,000.

-- The Pawp Emergency Fund only covers cats and dogs, no other animals.
+The Pawp Emergency Fund only covers cats and dogs, no other animals.

-- Some clinics require a deposit before accepting your pet for evaluation.
+Some clinics require a deposit before accepting your pet for evaluation.
 Pawp cannot provide the deposit for you, however, upon receiving the final invoice, the deposit will be included in the final payment issued by Pawp.
 This means whatever deposit you left upon checking in will be credited back to your account at the discretion of the clinic.

-- You will not qualify for the Pawp Emergency Fund if our Vets have previously recommended a visit to your vet clinic and you failed to comply.
-Waiting for medical care can result in an unnecessary emergency for your pet and we do not support medical negligence.
+You will not qualify for the Pawp Emergency Fund if our veterinary professionals have previously recommended a visit to your vet clinic and you failed to comply.
+Waiting to take your pet in for medical care can result in an unnecessary emergency for your pet and we do not support medical negligence.

-- You can take your pet to any veterinary clinic located within the United States.
+You can take your pet to any veterinary clinic located within the United States.